 So before you start imagining all of the ways your fire pit will enhance your outdoor space, here are some important things you better think about first.

-What Are Backyard Fire Pits, And How Much Do They Cost?
+What Are Backyard Fire Pits—and How Much Do They Cost?

 Why Are Fire Pits So Popular in Idaho?

-Fire pits are one of the most popular outdoor features in Idaho Falls and in the Western US in general.
+Fire pits are one of the most popular outdoor features in Idaho and in the Western US in general.
 That shouldn’t come as that big of a surprise considering our chilly temps during the fall and winter.
-Plus, rustic outdoor features are especially popular in this area, and there are plenty of fire pit materials and types that will complete that rustic look.
-A fire pit can also be constructed in less than a day — longer if you want additional features like a sitting wall, landscape lighting or other outdoor features.

 But fire pits aren’t just trending here, this is a trend you’ll also see nationwide, especially in colder-weather areas.